Bishal-git122/Git-Practice/README.md

 # Git-Practice
-This is my practice Git repository
+This is my practice Git repository.
+Aurthor - Bishal Sapkota